ShakyaAbeytunge/Piano_playing_gesture_evaluator/README.md

 ## Running the application

-Now, you can run the Piano Hands Application with the trained model checkpoint by running the following command.
+Now, you can run the Piano Hands Application with the trained model checkpoint by running the following command (your current location must be `models/STGCN/`).
 The default web camera of your device will be used by the application.

 ```bash
 python piano_hands_app.py \
   --model_path path/to/model_checkpoint
 ```

+Try with the provided checkpoint in the `best_models` folder.

 Press `q` to quit the application at any time.